-13. Thoroughly sand the top and side surfaces with coarse and then fine sandpaper.
-It didn’t erase the character (i.e. flaws) but made it all very smooth.
+13. Thoroughly sand the top and side surfaces with coarse and then fine sandpaper using a palm sander.
+It doesn't erase the character (i.e. flaws) but makes it all very smooth.
 Carefully dust the entire surface and attach the top back onto the legs.

 14. Stain the top in your choice of color according to package directions.
 Jami was nice enough to do this part and she used Special Walnut by Minwax.
 Sand only if needed (if the stain raises the grain) according to manufacturer's directions.

 15. Apply polyurethane coating (or sealer of choice).
-Jami used water-based polyurethane for a surface that would stand up to heavy desk use.
+Jami applied a water-based polyurethane with a disposable foam brush for a surface that would stand up to heavy desk use.
 She applied 4 coats, letting each coat dry in between and only needed to lightly sand after the first coat to create a smooth surface.

 I've been using the desk for a couple of months now - it's sturdy enough that it doesn't shake when I type (success!), though the slightly unevenness of the reclaimed old wood flooring doesn't make for a smooth writing surface.

 However, I hardly ever write on any desk surface - I usually have a notebook if I'm writing, so I've been very happy with it.
 It's exactly the simple modern-rustic desk I was looking for.